 We spent a lot of time at sit down restaurants, which I really enjoyed.
 However, it does take up a lot of time and tends to be a more expensive option.
 We didn’t always get to take advantage of the breakfasts at our hostels because of early trains.
 If I were to go back to Belgium, I would probably try to have a meal or two outside in the beautiful parks (along the lines of a nice baguette, cheese, and a piece of fruit from the grocery store).
 Because we usually travelled by train in the morning, we also cut into a lot of potential museum time as they are generally open 9 or 10am until 5 or 6pm in the evening.
 I might also try to schedule more trains for the later evening, so we could use the whole day for sightseeing that is time sensitive.

 What sights did I miss?
-Let me know in the comments what you think of this itinerary!
+Let me know in the comments!